ajbmachon/buddah-bot/docs/architecture/api-specification.md

 **This is an internal API** (not public).
 Formal OpenAPI specs are overkill for MVP.

-See PRD Section 8 for full implementation example.
+See PRD Epic 2 and Epic 3 for full implementation examples.